 We test the blood sugar level right in the surgical suite so we can plan our post operative care

-Here is our little friend nice and cozy right after her surgery.
+Here is our little friend nice and cozy right after her surgery, cuddled in warm blankets.
 She has been given a pain injection and is being monitored closely.

 We continue to monitor temperature and blood glucose as our patient recovers

 This ferret had surgery 12 hours earlier and is doing great.
 After a night of observation by our staff it will go home in the morning.

 Whenever we perform an exploratory surgery (called a laparotomy) on an animal we check other internal organs for disease.
 This is especially important in ferrets due to their propensity for having other diseases.

 This is a picture of an enlarged spleen found during a routine adrenal gland surgery

 We knew there was an enlarged spleen in this ferret because we could palpate it during an examination.
 This enlarged spleen was verified by a radiograph.